English Faculty Internship

 - Apply online at http://www.montgomerycollege.edu/employment;

-- Attach a cover letter of interest and resume or curriculum vitae to your application.
+- A cover letter of interest is REQUIRED.
+Attach a resume or CV to your application.
 Your letter should specifically address your interest in participating in the minority faculty internship program at Montgomery College, including how you meet the required qualifications and any of the appropriate preferred qualifications.

 - Prior to being selected for an interview, you may be required to submit unofficial transcripts to the search committee for review.

-As a condition of employment, successful completion of a background check will be required at the time of hire.Closing DateFriday, June 29, 2018
+As a condition of employment, successful completion of a background check will be required at the time of hire.Closing DateWednesday, July 25, 2018

 Montgomery College is a tobacco-free and smoke-free workplace